Stratification for Nonlinear Semidefinite Programming: The inertia stratification of

-\begin{remark} If $g$ is affine, then the requirement of uniform validity on a neighborhood can be weakened to pointwise validity on that neighborhood.
-Indeed, in this case, by noting that~\eqref{eq:W-SOC-z^t} holds, so the relevant results follows immediately. \end{remark}
+\begin{remark} If the constraint mapping $g$ is affine, the requirement of uniform validity over a local neighborhood can be safely relaxed to pointwise validity.
+In such cases, the quadratic bound~\eqref{eq:W-SOC-z^t} is satisfied globally, immediately yielding the requisite theoretical equivalences. \end{remark}

-\begin{remark} From a primal--dual perspective, one may wonder why statement~(d) requires a uniform version of the W-SOC, whereas no uniformity is imposed for the W-SRCQ.
-We provide the following intuitive explanation; a rigorous analysis is deferred to future work.
-The W-SRCQ is driven by the affine structure of the linearized constraint mapping $\nabla g(x)^{*}$; as noted in Remark~\ref{remark:condition-uniform-validity}, this structure effectively yields uniformity once the condition holds locally.
-By contrast, the W-SOC, which can be viewed as a dual analogue of the W-SRCQ, does not retain this affine character, due to the spectral nonlinearity induced by the non-polyhedral cone $\mathbb{S}^n_+$, and therefore a uniform formulation becomes essential. \end{remark}
+\begin{remark} From a primal-dual perspective, it is natural to ask why statement~(d) demands a \emph{uniform} version of the W-SOC, whereas no such uniformity is required for the W-SRCQ.
+We offer an intuitive geometric explanation here, leaving a rigorous analysis for future work.
+The W-SRCQ is governed by the affine structure of the linearized constraint mapping $\nabla g(x)^{*}$; as noted in Remark~\ref{remark:condition-uniform-validity}, this affine nature automatically enforces uniformity once the condition holds pointwise locally.
+In contrast, the W-SOC (the dual analogue of the W-SRCQ) loses this affine characteristic due to the inherent spectral nonlinearity of the nonpolyhedral cone $\mathbb{S}^n_+$.
+Consequently, an explicit uniform formulation is mathematically indispensable. \end{remark}